TickTeam/guide-tt/how_to_choose_the_position_of_the_+_button.md

 2.Tap the gear-shaped icon in the upper right hand corner.

-3.Tap “General” and select a position, bottom right or top right for the add button at the bottom.
+3.Tap “General” and select a position, bottom right or top right, for the add button at the bottom.